 Careers / Further study

-Studying geology leads to a wide range of career options.
-On graduation, there are opportunities in engineering geology, environmental consultancy, hydrogeology, oil and gas industries, quarrying and mining; or continue to further your education with a masters or PhD.
+Studying geology leads to a range of career options.
+As a graduate, you could go into engineering geology, environmental consultancy, hydrogeology, oil and gas industries or quarrying and mining; or continue to further your education with a masters or PhD.

 Full time course